Constipation

 Some parents are overly concerned about how often their child has a bowel movement because they have been taught that a healthy child has a bowel movement every day.
 This is not true.
 The frequency of bowel movements is not as important as whether the child can pass stools easily.
 If your child's stools are soft and pass easily, your child isn't constipated, even if your child doesn't have a bowel movement every day.

-• Include high-fiber foods in your diet each day.
-These include fruits, vegetables, beans, and whole grains.
+• Include high-fiber foods like fruits, vegetables, beans, or whole grains in your child's diet each day.

 Constipation in children: When to call